Call for Candidates

 Required Experience and Skills

-- Past clinical experience administering structured diagnostic interviews of psychiatric disorders
+- Past clinical experience administering structured diagnostic interviews of psychiatric disorders, such as the CAPS 5, MINI, SCID, and SCID-5-PD(essential)

 - Past professional or research experience working with trauma-survivor populations, such as veterans